satish-ganesan-sainsbury/fc-architecture-1/integrated/documents/intProductMDMDataMigrationGuidelines.md

 ### Data Definition Alignment

-* Aligning legacy data platform data to MDM data definition as data is migrated.
+* Aligning legacy data platform data to master data definition (as defined within the MDM platform), as data is migrated.
 * Example: _IsOwnbrand_ fields can be null in legacy system but may have to have a compulsory boolean value in MDM
 * Expected implementation: From _Phase 1_